Rise of the forsaken relics: connecting present-day stellar streams and phase-mixed galaxies to the Epoch of Reionization: Stellar Mass Functions and Ultraviolet Luminosity Functions at High-Redshifts

-Except for the case of the sample III SMF in the isolated suite, the ratios in the \emph{fossil record} scenario remain nearly flat between $10^{5} \, M_\odot \lesssim M_\star \lesssim 10^{6.5} \, M_\odot$ for the other SMFs.
+Except for the case of the Sample III SMF in the isolated suite, the ratios in the \emph{fossil-record} scenario remain nearly flat between $10^{5} \, M_\odot \lesssim M_\star \lesssim 10^{6.5} \, M_\odot$ for the other SMFs.
 In other words, the bias is not mass dependent over this range.
 The UVLFs between $-14 \lesssim M_{\mathrm{UV}} \lesssim - 10$ also remain nearly flat.
-However, over the entire mass/UV magnitude range, the ratios decrease towards the low-mass/faint-end.
-This occurs because the \emph{fossil record} scenario combines multiple progenitors into a single effective progenitor, which reduces the number of low-mass/faint-end progenitors.
-The difference is exacerbated for sample II and sample III which have better completeness at higher stellar mass.
+However, over the entire mass/UV-magnitude range, the ratios decrease towards the low-mass/faint end.
+This occurs because the \emph{fossil-record} scenario combines multiple progenitors into a single effective progenitor, which reduces the number of low-mass/faint progenitors.
+The difference is exacerbated for Sample II and Sample III which have better completeness at higher stellar mass.
 We also note that the relative shape of the SMFs/UVLFs from the three samples do not change significantly in the case of the proto-LG, particularly for the UVLFs.
 These results do not rule out the possibility of using disrupted galaxies along with intact galaxies in the near-far technique, but rather indicate that our inferences are sensitive to the selection criteria for \emph{both} the present-day substructures and their high-$z$ progenitors, along with the effects of the environment they reside in.
 They are also sensitive to whether we use the SMF or the UVLF.
 We explore this selection-dependence more quantitatively in the next section.